The Cat Vet

 Normal, healthy cats should groom themselves throughout each day - it's part of their own auto-clean cycle to clean off traces of blood and guts from their "kill" that may otherwise attract unwanted attention from rivals or predators.
 It also helps to get rid of pesky parasites, distribute the natural coat oils and a few other useful bits that I'll mention later on.

-The problems is that in the pursuit of feline aesthetics, humans have bred cats for specific luxury fur lengths, shapes and textures that look and feel "nicer" for us.
+The problem, is that in the pursuit of feline aesthetics, humans have bred cats for specific luxury fur lengths, shapes and textures that look and feel "nicer" for us.
 Unfortunately, these engineered features often come with some downsides for the cats that have them.

 Coat condition and the link to a cat's health & happiness

-It's quite possible for a cat to be very unwell and still have relatively good coat condition so it's not the perfect guide for healthiness, but if you do see changes with a cat's fur condition it can be
+It's quite possible for a cat to be very unwell and still have relatively good coat condition, so it's not the perfect guide for healthiness, but if you do see changes with a cat's fur condition it can be a very important clue that they are not in optimal health.

-a very important clue that they are not in optimal health.
 It's a very good general principle with any pet, to adopt the approach that any change that you notice is best checked by a vet.
 It helps ensure that you're not missing anything that could indicate an underlying problem like stress or illness.
 Sometimes it's something easily treatable mind you, so all the more reason to pay attention to it and act early!

 What can a cat's grooming pattern and frequency tell us about a cat's general health?

-Sometimes cats will do the opposite if they area stressed or in pain and overgroom a sore area.
-Provided it doesn't create more pain to access the affected area, some cats will repeatedly lick at it (eg cats with cystitis will lick at their genitals or at the tummy overlying where their sore bladder is).
+Sometimes cats will do the opposite if they are stressed or in pain and instead, they overgroom a sore area.
+Provided it doesn't create more pain to access the affected area, some cats will repeatedly lick at it (eg cats with cystitis may lick at their genitals or at the tummy overlying where their sore bladder is).
 Similarly cats with allergic/itchy skin or parasites (eg fleas) may over-groom to relieve inflamed and irritable skin and end up taking in more hair by nibbling and licking excessively - leading to gut hairballs - that's why vomiting furballs can be a sign of itchy skin or pain.

 What can the condition of a cat's hair actually tell us about their health status?